Bristol Moving Costs: What Affects Time and Pricing

 Example 2: Small flat on a permit street with long carry

-Terraced street with permit-only bays means legal parking is further away.
+Terraced street with permit-only bays means legal parking is farther away.
 Each item is carried further, adding walking time and increasing total hours despite a short driving distance.

 Example 3: 1-bed flat with a small lift and tight corridors

-A compact lift allows only a few boxes at a time and requires queuing at busy periods.
+A compact lift allows only a few boxes at a time and may create queues at busier periods.
 Waiting and multiple lift trips slow handling, extending the schedule and the overall cost.

 Example 4: 2-bed house across the city during school-run traffic

 Larger volume needs a bigger van and at least two movers.
-Peak-time congestion lengthens the route, and a narrow destination street requires careful positioning, adding setup time and extending labour hours.
+Peak-time congestion lengthens the route, and a narrower destination street requires careful positioning, adding setup time and extending labour hours.

 Example 5: Large flat into a managed block with a booked loading bay